AlternateFire/dataprocessingETVR/README.md

 ## Purpose
 - For a research project @ University of Maryland, College Park
 - Exploring Cursor and agentic development tools to implement systems and feautres
-- Exploring 'prompt engineering,' curious on the limits and extents to the system